We’ve said it before and we’ll say it again – culture is the cornerstone to mastering a foreign language.

 Did you know?
 Netflix recently announced the first ever adaptation of this acclaimed novel.
 However, One Hundred Years of Solitude isn’t the first novel of the author to be adapted on the big screen: the novella Crónica de una muerte anunciada (Chronicle of a Death Foretold) was adapted by Italian director Francesco Rosi in 1987.

 Rayuela, Julio Cortázar (1963)

 Rayuela (Hopscotch), written by Argentine author Julio Cortázar, is said to be a precursor of interactive and digital fiction.
 What’s so surprising about this particular book?
-It can be read in one of two possible ways, either progressively from chapters 1 to 56, or by “hopscotching” through the entire set of 155 chapters according to a table of Instructions designated by the author.
+It can be read in one of two possible ways, either progressively from chapters 1 to 56 (only the first two parts of the book), or by “hopscotching” through the entire set of 155 chapters according to a table of Instructions designated by the author.